-Winning is a happy time when you get the check - but watch those costs!
-Via CA Lottery
+Winning was a happy time for $21 Million winner Wayne O'Keefe (right), but watch those hidden costs!
+PHOTO: CA Lottery

 You're looking forward to a life free of worry.

 The meeting with the smiling lottery official goes well until he asks you a potentially heart-stopping question:

 "Do you want it all in cash, or as a yearly payout?"